erikhayry/series/README.md

 ##Run

- * `npm build` - Build static version of the app.
+ * `npm run build` - Build static version of the app.
 Run by loading index.html in a browser
  * `npm start` - Run local dev server
  * `npm test` - Test the app